caido/documentation/src/common_errors.md

 The easiest way to fix this issue is to [Reset the instance credentials](#method-2-reset-the-instance-credentials).

-## I have paid for "Pro" but it still shows "Community" in the app
+## I have paid for "Pro" but it still shows "Community" in the application

 Caido caches the state of your account.
 Any changes to your account can take some time to update.